citronalco/calibre-dnb/README.md

 None.

-For better performance and stability it is highly recommended to use a personal SRU Access Token.
-The Token is free of charge.
+For better performance and stability it is recommended to use a personal SRU Access Token.
+The Token is free of charge, you can get it from the DNB.
 With this token this plugin will use DNB's SRU API, without token it will do web scraping.
+The downloaded metadata is the same in each case.

 ### How to get a SRU Access Token: